openziti/ziti-doc/docusaurus/docs/learn/core-concepts/pki.md

 [Public Key Infrastructure](https://en.wikipedia.org/wiki/Public_key_infrastructure) (PKI) is used to establish trust between all Ziti components.
 The Ziti controller enrolls identities with a PKI that it manages, and externally-managed PKIs may be verified with the Ziti controller and used for enrollment.
 Enrollment is best suited for long-lived client certificate fingerprint authentication.

-Alternatively to enrollment, external PKIs may be trusted to sign authentication instruments that are used to [claim an existing Ziti identity](./security/authentication/50-external-id-claims.md).
+Alternatively to enrollment, external PKIs may be trusted to sign authenticating documents, e.g., JWT or certificate, that are used to [claim an existing Ziti identity](./security/authentication/50-external-id-claims.md).

 ### Ziti Controller